 How do you prepare manzanita wood?

 Clean the wood to avoid algae.
-Cleaning also prevents the change of color into a more gray or dark brown, or black color.
-Soak it before putting it in your aquarium, and that keeps it appealing.
+Cleaning also prevents the change of color into a more gray, dark brown, or black color.
+Soak it before putting it in your aquarium, which keeps it appealing.

 The wood is heavy, but it floats when it is still dry.
 There is no need for saturation before it sinks.
-Whilst you are soaking it to get rid of tannins, to be saturated enough to sink.
-Manzanita wood has a bark, you should have peeled.
+At the same time, you are soaking it to get rid of tannins, to be saturated enough to sink.
+Manzanita wood has a bark; you should have peeled it.

 How to use a chainsaw to cut manzanita

 Using chainsaws to cut manzanita comes with its advantages and disadvantages.
-They are heavy, and you have to get low and crawl under the manzanita to get to the base.
-Since manzanita wood is hard, sharpening chainsaw blades has to be done frequently, and that is time-consuming.
+They are heavy, and you must get low and crawl under the manzanita to get to the base.
+Since manzanita wood is hard, sharpening chainsaw blades must be done frequently, which is time-consuming.
 However, it is a powerful tool that gives a professional look to your projects.

-Chainsaws are well maintained and simple to operate.
+Chainsaws cut down trees, trim bigger branches and make light work of cutting firewood.
+Chainsaws are well-maintained and simple to operate.
 Using top professional chainsaw brands can be the best thing to do.
 Follow the safety and operating instructions and the operating procedures.
-Chainsaws cut down trees, trim bigger branches and make light work of cutting up firewood.

 How to use a lathe to shape manzanita